-If you believe that you have grounds to contest the validity of a will, but you are not sure of what to do next, a probate lawyer from Michael P. Fleming & Associates, P.C., can assist you, starting with a free and confidential consultation.
+If you believe that you have grounds to contest the validity of a will, but you are not sure of what to do next, a probate lawyer from Fleming Law, P.C., can assist you, starting with a free and confidential consultation.

 What Property Can a Will Cover?